Why LGBT Treatment?

 By Ann Leible, LPC, PRIDE Institute

-It is generally held among researchers that GLBT persons are more likely to use alcohol and drugs than the general population and more likely to abuse alcohol and drugs, as cited in the Center for Substance Abuse Treatments A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual and Transgendered Individuals, (2003).
+It is generally held among researchers that GLBT persons are more likely to use alcohol and drugs than the general population and more likely to abuse alcohol and drugs, as cited in the Center for Substance Abuse Treatments A Provider’s Introduction to Substance Abuse Treatment for Lesbian, Gay, Bisexual and Transgender Individuals, (2003).
 Twenty to twenty-five percent of gay men and lesbians are heavy alcohol users, compared to 3-10% of the heterosexual population, (CSAT, 2003).

 Why is this?

-What factors contribute to the prevalence of chemical abuse among gays and lesbians, bisexual and transgendered individuals?
+What factors contribute to the prevalence of chemical abuse among gays and lesbians, bisexual and transgender individuals?
 And, finally, what can be done about it?
 Attitudes and assumptions regarding homosexuality and chemical abuse have evolved throughout the years.
 Until 1973, homosexuality was defined as a mental illness by the American Psychiatric Association.
 Alcoholism and chemical abuse issues, once treated solely as legal problems, now are seen as illnesses of the mind, body, and spirit.
 At one time it was believed that there was a causal relationship between homosexuality and alcoholism with the idea that suppressed homosexual tendencies actually triggered chemical abuse and dependency.

 Today this myth has been dispelled by research.
 Instead, scientists believe that societal factors affect the relationship between chemical abuse and the experiences of members of the GLBT community.
 The society in which we live marginalizes the LGBT community.
 In fact, there is an everpresentness of possible oppression in LGBT people’s lives.
 Under such conditions, LGBT folk can experience varying degrees of heterosexism.